webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 So when you aim to build websites for the public Web, you need to take some account of interoperability with a highly varying client-side user/technology combination.
 There are four approaches:

-*Progressively enhance your web site, testing for support as you go.
+*Progressively enhance your website, testing for support as you go.
 *Allow users to turn off problematic enhancements.
 *Provide alternate versions with the same content or functionality.
 *Advise your clients on what technologies they need to support and give examples of companies that do support those technologies.